void-linux/void-packages/Manual.md

 #### Language Modules

 Language modules are extensions to script or compiled languages.
-Those packages do not provide any executables themselfes, but can be used by other packages written in the same language.
+Those packages do not provide any executables themselves, but can be used by other packages written in the same language.

 The naming convention to those packages is: